Gengar

 Gengar (/ˈɡɛŋgɑːr/; Japanese: ゲンガー, Hepburn: Gengā) is a Pokémon species in Nintendo and Game Freak's Pokémon media franchise.
 First introduced in the video games Pokémon Red and Blue, it was created by Ken Sugimori, and has appeared in multiple games including Pokémon GO and the Pokémon Trading Card Game, as well as various merchandise related to the franchise.
-In Japanese, Gengar has been voiced by multiple actors which include Kiyonobu Suzuki, Kōichi Sakaguchi, Nobutoshi Canna and Yasuhiro Mamiya.
+In Japanese, Gengar has been voiced by multiple actors which include Kiyonobu Suzuki, Kōichi Sakaguchi, Nobutoshi Canna, Yasuhiro Mamiya and Bob Ross.
 Meanwhile, in English, the species was voiced by Ted Lewis and Marc Thompson.

 Gengar was one of the earliest designs conceived for Red and Blue, and was described by Pokémon artist Ken Sugimori as one of his favorites.
 In the series' canon, it is classified as a Ghost and Poison-type Pokémon.
 Gengar is a round, ghost-like being that evolves from the Pokémon Gastly and Haunter.
 Gengar has several alternate forms within the series, such as the in-battle transformations known as Mega Gengar and Gigantamax Gengar.
 Gengar also appears in the Pokémon anime series, where it is used by series protagonist Ash Ketchum.

 Gengar has received a mostly positive response since its debut, primarily for its design, which has been noted for its popularity and iconicity.
 It has frequently ranked highly in popularity polls for the series, and its design has been highlighted for its impact on the series as a whole.